stevendborrelli/function-deletion-protection-devel/README.md

   reason: created by function-deletion-protection via label protection.fn.crossplane.io/block-deletion
 ```

-If a resource is Cluster-scoped, a `ClusterUsage` will be generated.
-If Namespaced a `Usage` will be created in the Resource's namespace.
+If the resources is Namespaced a `Usage` will be created in the Resource's namespace.

 The label can be applied to the resource in the Composition (the "Desired" state), or it can be applied to the
 Resource in the cluster (the "Observed" state).
 If the Desired and Observed labels conflict, the function will